CognitiveModeling/priorinference/README.md

 # prior inference R package

-**Authors of the package:** Martin V. Butz, Hania Gaber Elkersh, Asya Achimova, Gregory Scontras
+**Authors of the package:** Martin V. Butz, Hania Elkersh, Asya Achimova, Gregory Scontras

 This package contains all the functions of the common code of the prior inference and utterance choice models.
 It was designed to analyze and model data for Experiments 1 and 2 in the paper _Learning about others: Modeling social inference through ambiguity resolution_ (Asya Achimova, Gregory Scontras, Christian Stegemann-Philipps, Johannes Lohmann, Martin V. Butz (submitted)).